-The Group entered into various time charter agreements with two-time charter parties for the time charter of its vessels for an initial term of approximately 25 years from delivery date of each vessel with an option to renew.
+The Group entered into various time charter agreements with time charterer parties for the time charter of its vessels for an initial term of approximately 25 years from delivery date of each vessel with an option to renew.

 23. Critical Accounting Estimates and Judgments: